Labrador Retriever Puppy Guide

 Bringing home a Labrador Retriever puppy is exciting but requires preparation.
 Large breed puppies grow rapidly and need controlled nutrition to prevent skeletal problems.
 Expect your Labrador Retriever puppy to reach full size between 12-24 months.

-With a typical weight of 55-80 lbs and lifespan of 10-13 yrs, the Labrador Retriever requires thoughtful care tailored to their specific breed characteristics.
-The Labrador Retriever occupies a unique position among large breeds, weighing 55-80 lbs and carrying a temperament shaped by the sporting group's heritage.
+55-80 lbs at maturity, 10-13 yrs lifespan — the Labrador Retriever does best in a home where the owner actually understands the breed-level quirks rather than learning them the hard way.
+The Labrador Retriever stands out among large breeds, weighing 55-80 lbs and carrying a temperament shaped by the sporting group's heritage.

 Feeding Schedule